Kodak’s Comeback: Why the Analogue Renaissance Is Their Moment to Lead

 • Special packaging that becomes part of the aesthetic (display-worthy, archival)

-This positions Kodak beyond a supplier, as the publisher + patron of analogue culture. ˙✧˖°📷 ༘ ⋆。˚
+This positions Kodak beyond a supplier, as the publisher and a shepherd of analogue culture. ˙✧˖°📷 ༘ ⋆。˚

-I want to see them get that magic creative mojo back.
-The world needs a leader in this movement, and Rochester needs its icon to rise again!
+I want to see them get their mojo back.
+The world needs a leader in this movement, and as a Rochester local, Rochester needs its icon to rise again!

 What do you think about a Kodak comeback?